-The VOTE 2019 campaign is designed to encourage more Kiwis to get involved in the local authority elections October 2019, and is a follow on from LGNZ's Vote2016 campaign.
+LGNZ’s Vote2016 campaign encouraged more Kiwis to get involved in the local authority elections October 2016.

 Local election turnout has been declining in many areas of New Zealand since the 1980s.
 In 2013, voting turnout nationally was just 41.3 per cent.
-LGNZ's Vote2016 campaign aimed to lift voter numbers nationally.
+Vote2016 aimed to lift voter numbers above 50 per cent nationally for the first time since 1998.
 After nearly two decades, our ambition is that local government could be elected by a majority of New Zealanders.

 Vote2016 was based on domestic and international research about who is voting, who isn’t voting, why they aren’t voting and what will influence them to vote.
 Measures to build elector turnout included a strong focus on younger voters.

-To read LGNZ's 2016 media release click here: A new campaign to increase voter turnout at the 2016 Local Authority Elections
+To link to our media release click here: A new campaign to increase voter turnout at the 2016 Local Authority Elections

 What matters most to Kiwis